0xflagplz/BlindFire/README.md

 **NOT** Windows Compatible

 This was a repetitive Perimeter process of identifying the email schema, downloading the correct file, and editing.
-The correct file can now be selected and modifyed from a single tool!
+The correct file can now be selected and modified from a single tool!

 https://github.com/insidetrust/statistically-likely-usernames